 For those planning to climb a few routes on the Howsers, the East Creek Basin Bivy site is a good option.
 It is located just to the southwest of South Howser Tower giving close access to the South and Central Towers.

 There are three different approaches to the Howser Towers depending on where your trying to get to.
 For the east and northeast faces approach via the Upper Vowel Glacier.
 To get to the west face of the North Tower take the North Shoulder Col. And for the west face of South and Central Towers use the East Creek approach.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Howser Towers:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Howser Towers: